Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 34
-## 34] access.log.1 and access.log.2 are http server logs.
+> access.log.1 and access.log.2 are http server logs.
 Print the IP addresses common to both files, one per line.

 ```
 awk 'a[$1]++ {print $1}' {access.log.1,access.log.2}